-- 1. SSPs/Exchanges are required to implement the app.ext.inventorypartnerdomain & site.ext.inventorypartnerdomain extensions to support the passing of inventory partner domains for pointers to partner ads.txt files, where an inventory partner exists. - SSPs/Exchanges should support publishers in providing CTV App IDs according to the OTT/CTV Store Assigned App Identification Guidelines as well as assist them in passing additional contextual & environment signals (as noted in Publisher Guidance section) via the appropriate existing or extension OpenRTB fields.
+- 1. SSPs/Exchanges are required to implement the app.inventorypartnerdomain & site.inventorypartnerdomain fields from the site and app objects to support the passing of inventory partner domains for pointers to partner ads.txt files, where an inventory partner exists. - SSPs/Exchanges should support publishers in providing CTV App IDs according to the OTT/CTV Store Assigned App Identification Guidelines\ as well as assist them in passing additional contextual & environment signals (as noted in Publisher Guidance section) via the appropriate existing or extension OpenRTB fields.

-Failure to comply with the guidelines will prevent the DSP from verifying the app-ads.txt information.
+\Failure to comply with the guidelines will prevent the DSP from verifying the app-ads.txt information.